ryokbys/nap/doc/index.rst

   - *fp.py*: Python script for fitting the parameters of classical potentials
   - *nappy*: Python scripts for pre- and post-processing

-- **Nagoya** is the name of a city in Japan, where the main developer RK lives.
+- **Nagoya** is the name of a city in Japan, where the project started.

 ------------